 Under the Hood

 The Escalade ESV uses the same engine as does the regular Escalade: a 6.2-liter V-8 with 403 horsepower and 417 pounds-feet of torque.
-It works through a six-speed-automatic transmission.
-Permanent all-wheel drive — optional on the regular Escalade — is standard on the ESV.
+It works through a six-speed automatic transmission.

-Standard safety items include four-wheel-disc, antilock brakes and a StabiliTrak electronic stability system.
+Standard safety items include four-wheel-disc antilock brakes and an electronic stability system.
 The system has rollover mitigation technology that senses imminent rollovers and applies individual brakes in an effort to avert the accident.

-Side curtain-type airbags that protect all three rows of seats are standard.
+Side curtain airbags that protect all three rows of seats are standard.
 Front-seat side-impact airbags are not available.